 To connect Pencil, find the pairing spot within the compatible app that you are using.
-Here we show the location of the pairing spot in Paper, for reference.

 Note that Pencil will still work as a passive stylus when not connected.
 You won’t be able to erase with the eraser or blend with your finger, but you will be able to draw with it like any other non-battery-powered stylus.

 Pencil will conserve its battery well without having to disconnect it.
 If you would like to however, just press the tip on the connection point icon in the tray and you will see the white icon become inactive again.

 If you connect Pencil to a different device, it will automatically disconnect from any other device it was connected to.